mendix/docs/content/en/docs/appstore/modules/genai/genai-commons.md

 ##### 4.3.1.7 Tools: Set Tool Choice {#set-toolchoice}

-Use this microflow to set the ToolChoice within a [Request](#request).
+Use this microflow to control how the model should determine which function to leverage (typically to gather additional information).
+The microflow sets the ToolChoice within a [Request](#request).
 This controls which (if any) function is called by the model.
 If the ENUM_ToolChoice equals `tool`, the `Tool` input is required which will become the tool choice.
 This will force the model to call that particular tool.

-**Input parameters**
+###### 4.3.1.7.1 Input Parameters

 | Name              | Type                                | Mandatory                                    | Description                |
 |-------------------|-------------------------------------|----------------------------------------------|----------------------------|